gabe-1byte/myFlix-client/README.md

 ## Features

-- Browse a list of movies
+- Browse and search a list of movies
 - View detailed information about the selected movie, including:
   - Title
   - Description
   - Genre
   - Director
-    - Director Bio

 ## Technologies Used